Author: Dr. Theo Notteboom

 Most carriers have developed a broad array of possible mandatory and optional charges and surcharges.
 In order to improve transparency and facilitate the ease of doing business, shipping lines have made efforts to simplify surcharge systems, as exemplified by the steps taken by Maersk Line in 2013.
 Despite these efforts, the list of possible surcharges remains rather long.

 Fuel surcharges aim to pass (part of) the fuel costs on to the customer through variable charges.

-The Currency Adjustment Factor (CAF, other names include Currency Adjustment Charge, Currency Surcharge, etc.) usually is a percentage of the basic freight rate (e.g. 8%).
 When the USD started to become more volatile in the 1960s and 1970s, liner conferences came up with tariff surcharges to ensure that they would continue to enjoy a more or less stable income in the currency of their own country.
+A similar situation applied after 2005 when the Bank of China decided to allow the renminbi the fluctuation in relation to other currencies, particularly the USD.
 CAF and BAF have been contested by some shippers on the ground that the costs covered by these surcharges belong to the commercial risk of the entrepreneurial shipping line and should thus be included in the freight rate.

 Terminal Handling Charges (THC) are a tariff charged by the shipping line to the shipper and which (should) cover (part or all of) the terminal handling costs, which the shipping line pays to the terminal operator.